waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **TM49 (FURY CUTTER):** Gets stronger with each consecutive hit.

 ## IV.
 Future Development Ideas
-*   **Auto-Travel Agent/Tool:** Create a system to automate travel through high-encounter areas.
-It would handle running from battles and re-calculating paths automatically to streamline long journeys.
+*   **Auto-Travel Tool:** Create a tool to automate travel through high-encounter areas.
+It would take a destination coordinate, call the pathfinder, and then execute the path.
+If interrupted by a wild battle, it would automatically select 'RUN' and then re-call the pathfinder from the new position to continue the journey.
+This would streamline long trips significantly.
+*   **Exploration Manager Agent:** An agent to consult when stuck.
+It would analyze the current location, available paths, and key items to suggest novel exploration strategies or alternative hypotheses to test, preventing getting stuck in loops.
 *   **Phone Call Summarizer Agent:** An agent to parse phone call text and extract key information (e.g., trainer name, location, request) to avoid reading through lengthy dialogues.

 ## V. Archive: Solved Puzzles & Procedural Failures